SF Chinese Speaking Private Investigator

-When a client asks for a Chinese speaking investigator, they often do not understand that there are several dialects of Chinese.
+When a person is looking for an SF Chinese speaking private investigator in the US, they often do not understand that there are several dialects of Chinese.
 Mandarin is the official language in China and Cantonese is used in Canton, centered in Guangdong and Hong Kong regions, but many people outside of China don’t know that China has many more separate and distinct local dialects used all over China.
-Each area has it’s own language, some similar to the official language of Mandarin and some completely undecipherable to people outside that local area.
+Each area has it’s own dialect, some similar to the official language of Mandarin and some completely undecipherable to people outside that local area.
 These dialects are not accents, such as are found in the US, the UK and Australia in which the same or similar words are spoken differently.
 The dialects in China differ from each other much more than that.

-The Chinese word for speach is “Hwa”, so the local language in Guilin is called, “Guilin Hwa”.
+The Chinese word for speach is “Hwa”, so the local language in Guilin, for example is called, “Guilin Hwa”.
 The Language in Fujian province is called, “Fujian Hwa” and so on.
 In China, the differences in languages is a popular topic of discussion.
 People enjoy talking about the similarities and differences between the various dialects.

 Put the tip of your tongue on the roof of your mouth and blow air out of your open mouth, on both sides of your tongue.
 It should sound something like a snake’s hiss, coming from the back of your tongue.
 Follow that with “lay”.
 That means “Yes” in Zhuang.
 Contrast that with “Shi” (sounds like “sure” in English) which is “Yes” in Mandarin.

 Spoken Chinese is distinguished by its high level of internal diversity, although all spoken varieties of Chinese are tonal.
-There are between seven and thirteen main regional groups of Chinese (depending on classification scheme), of which the most spoken, by far, is Mandarin (about 1365 million), followed by Wu (90 million), Cantonese (80 million) and Min (50 million), Xiang (35 million), Hakka (35 million).
-Most of these groups are mutually unintelligible, although some, like Xiang and the Southwest Mandarin dialects, may share common terms and some degree of intelligibility.
+There are between seven and thirteen main regional groups of Chinese (depending on classification scheme), of which the most spoken, by far, is Mandarin (about 917 million), followed by Wu (90 million), Cantonese (80 million) and Min (50 million), Xiang (35 million), Hakka (35 million).
+Most of these dialects are very different from each other, although some, like Xiang and the Southwest Mandarin dialects, share some common terms and some degree of intelligibility.

 Mandarin (Pu Tong Hua) is the official language in China.
 Cantonese is common and influential in Guangdong Province and Cantonese-speaking overseas communities, like San Francisco’s Chinatown.
 It also remains one of the official languages of Hong Kong (together with English) and of Macau (together with Portuguese) and Southern Cities in the Guangxi Province.